RaivoKoot/Video-Dataset-Loading-Pytorch/README.md

 on the batch identically on all images of the batch.
 Therefore, any torchvision transform can be used here to apply video-uniform preprocessing and augmentation.

 REMEMBER:
-Pytorch transforms are applied to individual dataset samples (in this case a video frame PIL list, or a frame tensor after `imglist_totensor()`) before batching.
-So, any transforms used here must expect its input to be a frame tensor of shape `FRAMES x CHANNELS x HEIGHT x WIDTH` or a list of PIL images if `imglist_totensor()` is not used.
+Pytorch transforms are applied to individual dataset samples (in this case a video frame PIL list, or a frame tensor after `ImglistToTensor()`) before batching.
+So, any transforms used here must expect its input to be a frame tensor of shape `FRAMES x CHANNELS x HEIGHT x WIDTH` or a list of PIL images if `ImglistToTensor()` is not used.
 ### 6. Conclusion
 A proper code-based explanation on how to use VideoFrameDataset for training is provided in `demo.py`